 Struggling with compliance isn’t limited to business financial statements.
 According to KMPG, the finance industry faces several regulatory challenges, including “managing the complexities of cross-border regulatory standards” and “using risk data aggregation and reporting for improved enterprise risk management and transparency.”

-Meeting regulatory requirements in Financial Consolidation only gets more complicated as a company scales and has multiple subsidiaries.
+Meeting regulatory requirements in financial consolidation only gets more complicated as a company scales and has multiple subsidiaries.
 The solution?
 A solid financial planning and consolidation platform that supports risk management and can handle the nuances of various accounting systems and multiple currencies.

 If your company currently uses spreadsheets for its consolidated financial statements, then you know the struggle of manual reconciliation, data integration, and ensuring compliance—it’s hard, if not impossible, to do this effectively using Excel, but a cloud-based platform can save you much of the difficulty.

-The switch from spreadsheets to a modern planning and consolidation platform doesn’t necessarily have to be a lengthy process.
 A cloud-based solution like Planful can be deployed quickly—in three months or less—and works in conjunction with your company’s enterprise resource planning (ERP) tools.

 Interviews, tips, guides, industry best practices, and news.